Ms Louise Lewis

 Junior School (Prep to Year 6)

 In Junior School (Preparatory to Year 6) St Hilda's School accepts international student enrolments for direct entry into Junior School.
-Year level of entry will be assessed based on the student's age, current year level and education history.
+Year level of entry will be assessed based on the student's age, current year level and education history including evidence of the student's dedication to school work and age-appropriate achievement in literacy and numeracy areas of the curriculum.

 Junior School Students' English language skills will be assessed upon arrival in order to develop an appropriate ESL (English as a Second Laugauge) support program.